Nebula-Softworks/Twilight-ESP/README.md

 First, clone the repo `git clone https://github.com/Nebula-Softworks/Twilight-ESP.git` if you have not already.
 Open the repo in your VSC Workspace OR Open the repo in Powershell/Command Prompt.
 Install the node_modules by running `pnpm install`.
-Now, run `pnpm bundle`.
+Now, run `pnpm build`.
 Your changes will be bundled into the result at dist/Twilight.ESP.luau and dist/Twilight.ESP.rbxm.
 View the `build` folder to see and edit how the code is generated, including the header paragraph etc.

 ### Using The Dev-Server Method
-After completing the first 2 steps, run `pnpm dev-server`.
+After completing the first 3 steps, run `pnpm dev-server` instead of building.
 Whenever you save changes, the dist/main.luau file will automatically update.
 In addition, the code will be generated with much more readable content, allowing for easier debugging.
 Replace your URL for HttpGet with `http://localhost:8642/dist/main.luau` - if you have changed the port, change it here as well.